 The trouble begins… now!
 Does John's My Word make your blood boil?
 Click here to listen live to The John Gibson Show on FOX News Radio (weekdays, 6-9 p.m.
 ET).
 It's your chance to call in and argue with John!

-It's the Friday Finals, the week's winners and losers as chosen by me and Heather and "The Big Story" staff.
-First the winners and the reasons why.
+It's the Friday Finals, our big winners and losers of the week.
+First the losers, chosen by me, Heather and "The Big Story" staff.

 That's My Word.